bxcodec/go-clean-arch/README.md

 make stop
 ```

-> Make Sure you have run the article.sql in your mysql

 ### Tools Used:
 In this project, I use some tools listed below.
 But you can use any simmilar library that have the same purposes.
 But, well, different library will have different implementation type.
 Just be creative and use anything that you really need.